bzorec1/planit/README.md

 ### **Overview**

 The MVP version of _PlanIt_ is focused on allowing users to create and RSVP for events, view event details, and receive basic notifications.
 The app syncs events with the user's calendar and has a simple backend to manage user data and events.
+Additionally, it includes a voting system for making decisions on event options.

 ### **Features for MVP**:
 1. **User Authentication & Profile Setup**